yukonblue/yukonblue/README.md

-## Hi there 👋✨
+## Hello from Will 👋✨

 ### 🧑🏻‍💻 My Journey

-I've been doing iOS 📱 and macOS 💻 development for the almost 10 years.
+I've been doing iOS 📱 and macOS 💻 development for almost 10 years.
 I'm currently a Senior iOS Engineer at Square, and prior to that I was a Senior System Engineer at Apple.
 Before that I also worked on large-scale backend systems and low-level graphics drivers.